 Our talented postgraduate researchers are making a significant contribution to global issues, working on projects that are changing the world around us.

-Were a member of the prestigious Russell Group of 24 research-intensive universities and are part of the Worldwide Universities Network (WUN) which comprises 19 research-intensive institutions spanning six continents.
+Were a member of the prestigious Russell Group of 24 research-intensive universities and are part of the Worldwide Universities Network which comprises 23 research-intensive institutions spanning six continents.
 We are in the top 100 universities for academic reputation in the QS World University Rankings 2018 and in the UK top 10 for research power (a measure of quality and volume).

 The supervisor relationship is a key factor when choosing a research degree.
 Our academics strive for excellence and are actively engaged in world-class research.
 Many also have widespread practical experience in consultancy and act as advisors to prominent national and international organisations.